 Cooking with Coffee

-Do seek out the Marley Coffee Cookbook.
-Here are 100 recipes for savoury and sweet dishes and even cocktails.
+In the Marley Coffee Cookbook there are 100 recipes for savoury and sweet dishes and even cocktails.
 Yes, the name is familiar.
 Rohan Marley is Bob Marley’s son and the proud owner of Marley Coffee.
 There are a hundred recipes in here, many for savoury recipes and completely delicious.

 One of my favourites is for meatballs with a coffee sauce.
 I’ve use the glaze as a sauce on its own. with both meats and fish.
 It will work with other coffee too or the coffee bags mentioned below.